achautha/covid-tracker/README.md

 ## Next steps

-### Explore these platform features
+### 1. Explore these platform features

 - Shortcut and Modals
 - Interactivity
 - Link Previews

-### App distribution
+### 2. App distribution

-### Publish to app directory
+### 3. Publish to app directory

 ## Best practices

-- Use Granular Bot Permissions.
+- Use Granular Bot Permissions and bot tokens as much as possible.
-- Acknowledge events comming from slack in 3 seconds or Use response_url
+- Acknowledge events comming from slack in 3 seconds or Use `response_url`
 - Understand API rate limits.
+- Use interactive blocks instead of plain text messages.